Orange (ORA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Orange Historical Price

-According to the latest data gathered on Orange live price page, the current price of Orange is 0.076119USD.
-The circulating supply of Orange(ORA) is 108.04K ORA , giving it a market capitalization of $8.22K.
+According to the latest data gathered on Orange live price page, the current price of Orange is 0.071683USD.
+The circulating supply of Orange(ORA) is 108.04K ORA , giving it a market capitalization of $7.74K.

 The Orange Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ORA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.